Dry Skin During Pregnancy – Causes, Complications, and Treatment

 - Always shower with lukewarm water.
 Using hot water can rob the skin of its natural oils.
 So take a bath with warm water!

 - Apply a hydrating lotion or nourishing body oil immediately after bathing to retain the moisture of the skin.
-It is better to use creams and lotions consisting of natural ingredients.
-Avoid perfumed and chemical moisturizers.
+Replace your regular soap with bath oil, water-soluble emollient, or colloidal oatmeal as an alternative to prevent skin dryness.
+It is better to use creams and lotions consisting of natural ingredients (4).

 - Use a humidifier in your room during the night – it will help maintain the moisture levels of the room.